Updated on Sep 3, 2025 03:39 IST

 Best BSc Nursing Colleges in India

-The BSc Nursing course fees can vary significantly based on several factors such as the institution, its location, whether it's a government or private college, and the facilities provided.
+The BSc Nursing course fees can vary significantly based on several factors, such as the institution, its location, whether it's a government or private college, and the facilities provided.
 It's crucial to check the specific B.Sc Nursing fees of the institution where you intend to pursue the course.
 Additionally, consider other expenses such as hostel fees, examination fees, and other miscellaneous charges that might be applicable.

 Candidates can check the popular BSc Nursing colleges in India with course fees in the tables:

-Best Government Colleges for BSc Nursing
+Best Government BSc Nursing Colleges

 Best Government Colleges